Martha Speaks Word Spinner is a fun, interactive board game that the whole family (up to four players) can enjoy together.

 When I was a kids I loved marble mazes.
 In my classroom I always had to have blocks and tubes for my kids to create marble obstacle courses.

-or set out on gathering stuff from your house and get CREATIVE!
+You can buy your own maze (see below) or set out on gather stuff from your house and get CREATIVE!

 Starting with your pencil, draw out the main path for your maze inside the cardboard box.
 After deciding on the path, add extra little twists and turns for some challenge.
 Then take your straws and outline the path.
 The straws act as the walls of the maze.
 When everything is dry, add your marble and start rolling!